myselfswastikmishra/TechTribe-final/README.md

     -   `page.tsx`: The homepage.
     -   `contact/page.tsx`: The "Contact Us" page.
     -   `chapters/page.tsx`: The "Start a Chapter" page.
+    -   `events/page.tsx`: The "Events" page.
+    -   `faq/page.tsx`: The "FAQ" page.
+    -   `partners/page.tsx`: The "Our Partners" page.
+    -   `portfolio/page.tsx`: The "Our Work" portfolio page.
+    -   `services/page.tsx`: The "Services" page.
+    -   `sponsors/page.tsx`: The "Sponsors" page.
     -   `layout.tsx`: The main site template, including the header and footer.
     -   `globals.css`: The stylesheet for global colors, fonts, and theme variables.